capmus/FlaskAppPeriodontitis/README.md

 # FlaskAppPeriodontitis

-need to install dependencies such as tensorflow, opencv, keras,
+need to install dependencies such as tensorflow, opencv, keras, numpy